 Every problem, every checkpoint, every follow-up the examiner can ask is hand-written by the founder and verified by experts before it ships.
 Security gates check every reply before it reaches you — the AI is never allowed to improvise.

 The AI does not write math.
 It does not generate questions.
-Every problem and every rubric step is hand-authored.
+Every problem, checkpoint, and follow-up is written by the founder.
 There is nothing for the model to make up on its own.

-Before any response reaches you, it’s checked against a locked library: did the AI pick from an approved question shape?
+Every reply is checked before it reaches you: did the AI pick from an approved shape?
 Did it stay on-rubric?
 If anything is off, the reply is dropped.

 “Why log?
 Why specifically that function?”